thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 * Direct traffic often includes loyal customers, who directly type the URL into their browser or use bookmarks to access the site &rarr; Have high conversion rates.
 * Given the widespread use of Google for web searches, it's common to see significant traffic and revenue from this source.
-* Advertising campaigns managed through DoubleClick for Advertisers are generating income for the company &rarr;Advertising efforts are driving sales or conversions.
+* Advertising campaigns managed through DoubleClick for Advertisers *(dfa)* are generating income for the company &rarr; Advertising efforts are driving sales or conversions.

 ---